 Speaking of hospitals, my wife Tara had a good idea: I should sign up as an IT temp with Vanderbilt hospital.
 They have their own temp agency for their IT staffing needs.
 Temp-to-perm jobs have always gone well for me because I NEVER interview well, but they like me once they see how well I work.
 I just don't seem to make a good first impression; not with Southern male hiring managers, anyway.
 They like me on paper, then they meet me in person and sometimes seem to just have this gut-level dislike of me.

-Temp-to-perm is how I got the two best jobs I've had in Nashville: first, with Healthtrust (now HCA), where I started as a temp doing Lotus Freelance presentations for the CIO, then "naturally" segued into running their email system; then in 2005, I started with Franklin Industrial Minerals (now Lhoist North America) as a temp "Application Support Specialist", or "A.S.S.", where everything was great until they were bought out by those assholes from Belgium.
+Temp-to-perm is how I got the two best jobs I've had in Nashville: first, with Healthtrust (now HCA), where I started as a temp doing Lotus Freelance presentations for the CIO, then "naturally" segued into running their email system; then in 2005, I started with Franklin Industrial Minerals (now Lhoist North America) as a temp "Application Support Specialist", or "A.S.S.", where everything was great until they were bought out by those jerks from Belgium.
 I almost forgot, I had another temp-to-perm job at Louisville Ladder in Smyrna (just south of Nashville) as their network admin before that plant was shut down and moved to Mexico.
-We're now an affiliate of Indeed.com, our own personal favorite online job search tool.